mindfactory-dev/Svgicons/docs/config.md

 # Configuration

-You configure the Icon helper with arrays in `src/View/appView.php`
+You configure the Icon helper, add an array as a second argument to `addHelper()`

 ```php
 // src/View/appView.php